telehash/telehash.github.io/v3/e3x/cs/README.md

 Any `CSID` of `0x0*` (`0x01` through `0x0a`) are reserved for special use custom Cipher Sets whose definitions are entirely app-specific, the `0x00` `CSID` is not allowed and always considered invalid.

+Every `CS` requires a strong/secure random number generator in order to minimally function, some of them may have additional entropy requirements during endpoint key generation.

 ## Exchanging CS Keys

 Cipher Sets are designed to be combined together for use as [hashnames](../../hashname/) so that one local instance can simultaneously use multiple `CS`, always selecting the best one to use based on what is available to another instance.